fadingreality1/Multi-user-Task-tracker-webapp-using-django/README.md

 ## Environment Variables

-I haven't desinged it's frontend to be resposive so it will look good only on PC.
+I haven't designed it's frontend to be resposive so it will look good only on PC.
 You can make contributions to it if you want about frontend or any other functionality.